SteamDeckHomebrew/decky-loader/README.md

     - For both users and developers:
         - `curl -L https://github.com/SteamDeckHomebrew/PluginLoader/raw/main/dist/uninstall.sh | sh`

-### Developing plugins
-- There is no complete plugin development documentation yet.
-However a good starting point is the [Plugin Template](https://github.com/SteamDeckHomebrew/Plugin-Template) repository

 ## Features
 - Clean injecting and loading of one or more plugins
 - Persistent.
 It doesn't need to be reinstalled after every system update